About Space Rocket Launch (in brief)

 This launch can undoubtedly be called a historical moment.
 Having performed this liftoff, Falcon Heavy has become the most powerful operational rocket in the world that can lift into orbit more than twice the payload of the next operational vehicle (the Delta IV Heavy) at one-third cost.

-And yes, this is the one with Tesla car in space orbit 🙂
+And yes, this is the one with Tesla car orbiting the Earth:)

 Mission Name: Falcon Heavy Test Flight